 After graduating Rising Tide Capital, I felt enlightened.
 I finally figured out what I wanted to do and where I wanted to take my business.
 I discovered that, as much as I loved being an artist, I also loved helping people and sharing my work with others.
 It wasn’t just about making money; it was also about sharing the joy of creativity with others.
 I found my Why.

 I restructured my business, and The Eclectic Chic Boutique was born.
-I opened up my business to artists who, despite having great deal of creativity and drive, lacked the business savvy necessary to monetize their talents.
-I shared the knowledge and skills I had acquired, and helped them bridge the gap between art and business.
+I opened up my business to artists, and shared the knowledge and skills I had acquired, helping them bridge the gap between art and business.

 If you were to ask me why I started my business, I would tell you it’s because I love being creative, running a business, and sharing creativity.
 The goal of The Eclectic Chic Boutique is to help artists get their work out there, and connect them to customers who are willing to support their talents because they appreciate the love and care these artists put into their craft.